-The Valdivia were the first of Ecuador’s permanent settlers who expanded along the Santa Elena Peninsula roughly 6,000 years ago.
-Over the centuries, others groups developed including the Bahía, the Jama-Coaque and the Guangala and by 600 BC, these early societies had become more stratified.
+The Valdivia was the first of Ecuador’s permanent settlers who expanded along the Santa Elena Peninsula roughly 6,000 years ago.
+Over the centuries, other groups developed including the Bahía, the Jama-Coaque and the Guangala and by 600 BC, these early societies had become more stratified.
 By 800 AD, Ecuador’s people had grown into larger and more hierarchal societies.
-One of the most important cultures in the country were the Cañari who inhabited the southern part of the country.
+One of the most important cultures in the country was the Cañari which inhabited the southern part of the country.
 It was the Cañari that the Incas encountered when they began expanding north during the mid-15th century.

 The first Europeans to come to Ecuador arrived from Peru beginning in the 1530s and quickly set about conquering the Inca kingdom.
 The Spanish conquistadors established settlements in the country yet faced no major uprisings from the indigenous populations.
 For the first centuries of colonialism, Ecuador served as a province of Peru and its political administration was based in Lima.
 A relatively peaceful colony, the people of Ecuador focussed on agriculture and art and a new artistic style, a fusion of Spanish and Amerindian influences emerged.